How do you choose an investment-grade property?

-I’ve seen too many property investors find a property that they like, one they become emotionally attached to and then find the data to confirm their decision.
+I've seen too many property investors find a property that they like, once they become emotionally attached, and then find the data to confirm their decision.

-That’s called “confirmation bias” – they’re using data backwards rather than in the right way.
+That's called "confirmation bias" - they're using data backward rather than in the right way.

-Data will only get you part of the way, you must compliment data with local area knowledge and expertise.
+Data will only get you part of the way, you must complement data with local area knowledge and expertise.

 In summary, understanding these 5 metrics will give you a head start in analysing the investment potential of any given property.

-However just like any other parameter in the property market, the numbers may not mean much on their own and there is a risk of drawing a wrong conclusion from them if you do not have an intimate hyperlocal market knowledge.
+However, just like any other parameter in the property market, the numbers may not mean much on their own and there is a risk of drawing a wrong conclusion from them if you do not have intimate hyperlocal market knowledge.

 You can't buy perspective, but you can "hire it" by working with an independent property investment adviser, like the team at Metropole to ensure your property selections are the best they can be every single time.